amangoyal05/docker-flask-app/README.md

 EXPOSE 5000 informs Docker that the container will listen on port 5000 at runtime.

 ENV NAME World sets an environment variable named 'NAME' with the value 'World'.
-This variable can be accessed by applications running inside the container.<br>
+This variable can be accessed by applications running inside the container.

 CMD ["python", "app.py"] specifies the default command to run when the container starts.
 Here, it launches the Python script "app.py".
 ```
 Once the Dockerfile is made, we need to build the image for the app using the following command - <br>